rokpustoslemsek/sportsradar-odds/README.md

 - supported mocking of the matches repository in the test, since we don't care/know about all potential mocking needs the first time we write a test.

 ## version 1.0.4
--added implementation for persisting matches into a hashmap
+- added implementation for persisting matches into a hashmap

 ## version 1.0.5
--added contract to finish match and added tests
+- added contract to finish match and added tests

+## version 1.0.6
+- implemented finishing of the match, i.e. removal from the scoreboard